hrr20-alpaca/alpaca/README.md

 ## Usage

-> Some usage instructions
+> This app is public and free to use.
+Feel free to fork and make contributions.

 ## Requirements

 - Node 0.10.x
 - Redis 2.6.x
-- Postgresql 9.1.x
+- MySQL
 - etc
 - etc